ibm-cloud-docs/vpc/byok-manage-encryption.md

 Due to the sensitivity of the information, when an event is generated as a result of an API call to the KMS, the event doesn't include detailed information about the key.
 Instead, it includes a correlation ID that you can use to identify the key internally in your cloud environment.
 The correlation ID is a field that is returned as part of the `correlationId` field.

-### Activity Tracker events for key rotation
+### Activity tracking events for key rotation
 {: #byok-key-rotation-events}

-When you initiate an activity in the KMS to rotate and manage your root keys, Activity Tracker events are generated.
+When you initiate an activity in the KMS to rotate and manage your root keys, Activity tracking events are generated.
 These events are particular to {{site.data.keyword.keymanagementserviceshort}}, but similar events are generated for {{site.data.keyword.hscrypto}}, too.

 * When you list keys, a `kms.secrets.list` event is generated.
 * When you rotate a root key, a `kms.secrets.rotate` event is generated.